whoami-pantheon/BlackMorror/README.md

 #  BlackMorror - Hyperrealistic Adversary Simulation Engine (Adversarial Logic & Systemic Fragility)

-> **Access Note:** BlackMorror is a proprietary simulation architecture.
-This repository serves as a functional specification of its engine logic, behavioral frameworks, and systemic interfaces.
-It is a map of the machine, not the machine itself.
+> ⚠️ **Protocol & Intellectual Property:** BlackMorror is a proprietary simulation architecture.
+This repository serves as a functional specification of its engine logic, behavioural frameworks, and systemic interfaces.
+It contains no offensive tooling, exploit code, or core implementation logic and core implementation remains privately held.
+It is an architectural map, not the engine itself.
+Unauthorized reproduction of this logic for commercial gain is a violation of intellectual property standards.

-> ⚠️ **WARNING** \
-> **Note:** Core implementation is proprietary and not included.
-No offensive code or exploits are included.
-Unauthorized use, reproduction, or commercial exploitation is prohibited.

 > Model, visualize, and anticipate cyber attack chains in a controlled simulation environment.